Sleep Your Way To A Healthier Brain: Tips For Improving Sleep Quality

 They are very common among children but can cause significant disruptions in sleep patterns if not addressed appropriately.

-To help combat these fears, encourage open communication during the daytime when your child feels safe and comfortable, and offer reassurance that these fears aren’t real but are products of an active imagination, which is normal in their age group.
+To help combat these fears, encourage open during the daytime when your child feels safe and comfortable, and offer reassurance that these fears aren’t real but are products of an active imagination, which is normal in their age group.

 Promoting healthy sleep habits in children doesn’t have to be a daunting task.